FDA-approved trial data · 12 months

 - GLP-1 medications are not appropriate for everyone.
 A licensed provider reviews your health history before prescribing.

-In the STEP 1 trial, adults taking semaglutide 2.4mg weekly lost an average of 14.9% of their body weight at 68 weeks, compared to 2.4% on placebo — both groups also received lifestyle counseling.
-For a 220 lb starting weight, that's roughly 33 lbs of total loss, with the fastest drop in months 1–4 and continued loss through month 12.
+In the STEP 1 trial of FDA-approved Wegovy® (semaglutide 2.4mg weekly, Novo Nordisk), adults lost an average of 14.9% of body weight at 68 weeks vs 2.4% on placebo — both groups received lifestyle counseling.
+For a 220 lb starting weight, that's roughly 33 lbs of total loss.
+Compounded preparations have not been studied in these trials and these results have not been clinically established for compounded medications.

-In the SURMOUNT-1 trial, adults taking tirzepatide 15mg weekly lost an average of 20.9% of their body weight at 72 weeks.
+In the SURMOUNT-1 trial of FDA-approved Zepbound® (tirzepatide 15mg weekly, Eli Lilly), adults lost an average of 20.9% of body weight at 72 weeks.
 Lower doses produced proportionally less loss: 15% at 5mg, 19.5% at 10mg.
-Tirzepatide is the most effective GLP-1/GIP agonist currently available.
+These results were observed with the FDA-approved product and have not been clinically established for compounded medications.

 Most weight loss on GLP-1 medications happens in the first 4–6 months as appetite suppression and altered food preferences kick in.
 Loss then slows as the body adapts metabolically and individuals approach their new set point.
 This plateau shape is consistent across trials.

 The STEP 4 extension trial showed that about two-thirds of weight lost is regained within a year of stopping semaglutide.
-GLP-1 medications are most effective as long-term treatments, similar to medications for blood pressure or cholesterol.
+GLP-1 medications are most effective as long-term treatments.
 Discuss duration and maintenance strategy with your provider.

-These are trial averages.
+These are trial averages of FDA-approved products.
 Individual results vary significantly based on starting weight, adherence, titration speed, diet quality, activity level, sleep, stress, and underlying metabolic factors.
 Use this as a rough planning tool — not a guarantee.